Selahattin Demirtaş: Peace talks collapse

 In July 2015, the peace process initiated by AKP and PKK leadership and facilitated by HDP collapsed.
 Demirtaş attributes this collapse to AKP, responding to the June election's votes loss to following parties, loss of its governing majority, and relative electoral defeat.
-According to Demirtaş, AKP bleeding votes in polls lead this party to reignited the war against PKK.
+According to Demirtaş, AKP bleeding votes in polls lead this party to reignite the war against PKK.
 In July 2015, observing an increase in violence between PKK-affiliated parties and Turkish authorities, Demirtaş opposed violence from both parties and called for a higher political autonomy in South-East Turkey.

 March on Cizre

 When in early September 2015 the Turkish authorities imposed a curfew on the city of Cizre HDP parliamentarians around Demirtas went on a march on Cizre, but were prevented from entering the city by the Turkish authorities who alleged security concerns.
-He was allowed in the city only after the curfew was lifted on the 12 September.
+He was allowed in the city only after the curfew was lifted on 12 September.

 November 2015 general election

 In August 2015, two months after the June 2015 general elections and one month after the return to military confrontation with PKK, early general election were announced for November 2015.
-HDP, led by Demirtaş, came third, securing 10,7% of the vote, merely passing the parliament's 10% threshold.
+HDP, led by Demirtaş, came third, securing 10,7% of the vote, barely passing the parliament's 10% threshold.

 2016 to 2018 Presidential campaign

 In May 2016, the Turkish parliament revoked the parliamentary immunity for several HDP politicians including the HDP leadership.

 Following the 2016 Turkish coup d'état attempt, Demirtaş stated in his statement on 16 July that he was against the coup and that the attempt was an indication that there was still no democracy in Turkey.
-On July 25, Erdogan invite and met with major opposition leaders, except HDP leadership and Dermirtaş.
+On 25 July, Erdogan invite and met with major opposition leaders, except HDP leadership and Dermirtaş.

-On November 4, 2016, few months after the 2016 Turkish coup d'état attempt and in the mist of large scale purges, Demirtaş was arrested along with Figen Yüksekdağ and other HDP MPs, accused of spreading propaganda for militants fighting the Turkish state.
+On 4 November 2016, few months after the 2016 Turkish coup d'état attempt and in the mist of large scale purges, Demirtaş was arrested along with Figen Yüksekdağ and other HDP MPs, accused of spreading propaganda for militants fighting the Turkish state.
 Demirtaş stated he is not a "manager, member, spokesperson, or sympathizer" of the armed PKK group.

-Demirtaş was officially announced as the candidate of the People's Democratic Party (HDP) on May 4, 2018, for the presidential election, after members of the party had hinted at his candidacy weeks in advance.
+Demirtaş was officially announced as the candidate of the People's Democratic Party (HDP) on 4 May 2018, for the presidential election, after members of the party had hinted at his candidacy weeks in advance.
 Party leader Pervin Buldan declared that Demirtaş, the jailed former co-chair of the HDP, would be leading a five-party "Kurdish alliance" into the general election.
 He received 8.4% of the votes.